fieldtrip/website/development/git.md

 ### What is github.com?

-[github.com](http://github.com) is a fast, intuitive and popular website to share code.
-The interface is clean and intuitive, and many projects are hosted there, including [FieldTrip](https://github.com/fieldtrip/fieldtrip).
+[github.com](http://github.com) is a popular website for sharing code and collaborating.
+It has a clean and intuitive website interface.
+Many large projects are hosted there, including [FieldTrip](https://github.com/fieldtrip/fieldtrip).

 ### How to add a feature or fix a bug